GHSVS-de/plg_system_bs3ghsvs_bs5/README.md

 # plg_system_bs3ghsvs (BOOTSTRAP 5)
-Joomla system plugin to register and override JHtml helpers.
-And more.
+- Joomla system plugin to register and override JHtml helpers.
+And more more more.

-Plugin for ghsvs.de templates.
+- Plugin for ghsvs.de templates.

-Don't use it if you don't need it.
+- **Don't use it if you don't need it.**

+# Beware
+- It replaces, respectively updates, the Bootstrap 4 plugin https://github.com/GHSVS-de/plg_system_bs3ghsvs if already installed on your site!
+- This one here uses the same folders and deletes outdated files and folders from the old installation.
+- Internally it has the same name like the older
+- Code changes, new features etc. will only be backported to the old plugin when I think it makes sense.

 ## npm/composer.
 Create new Joomla extension installation package
 - Clone repository into your server environment (WSL or whatever).

-- `cd /mnt/z/git-kram/plg_system_bs3ghsvs`
+- `cd /mnt/z/git-kram/plg_system_bs3ghsvs_bs5`

 - Check/edit `/package.json` and add plugin `version` and further settings like `minimumPhp` and so on.
 Will be copied during build process into manifest XML.
+- **Do not overlook the new parameter `nameReal`!**
 - Check also versions of dependencies, devDependencies. `npm run g-npm-update-check` and `npm run g-ncu-override-json`
-- Check/adapt versions in `/src/composer.json`.
+- Check/adapt versions in `/_composer/composer.json`.
 Something to bump in `vendor/`?

 ```
-cd src/
+cd _composer/

 composer outdated